Jitpomi/ferrisup/README.md

 ## Workspace Management

+> **Coming Soon:** Comprehensive workspace management capabilities are planned for future releases.
+The basic functionality is available, but advanced features are still in development.

-FerrisUp provides comprehensive workspace management capabilities through the `workspace` command:
+FerrisUp provides workspace management capabilities through the `workspace` command:

 ### Initialize a Workspace